The purpose of a Negligent Operator Treatment System (NOTS) hearing is to:

 - Any factors that may have impacted the driver’s actions, either negatively or positively.

-- Physical and mental (P&M) conditions related to the driving record.
+- Physical and mental (P&M) conditions related to the driver’s record.

 If a hearing request is received within the allowed timeframe and a hearing cannot be held before the effective date of the order, DMV will grant a stay.
 This means that DMV may not take any action against driving privilege until the hearing has been held.